fuzzyfox/supportopen/README.md

 ## Demo
-[Generic quilt example](http://fuzzyfox.github.io/supportopen/quilt.html) *– included in this repository*
+<strike>[Generic quilt example](http://fuzzyfox.github.io/supportopen/quilt.html) *– included in this repository*

 Displays makes with all known tags used for quilts.
-Essentially the "sharing is caring" mode.
+Essentially the "sharing is caring" mode.</strike>

+	// new demo on its way

 ## In the wild
 ### Support Open